6 tips for a successful open house

 The best open houses, these agents agree, take planning.
 Here are their tips for producing an effective open house:

-Publicize.
 Post about the event on social media; pictures and videos will help grab potential buyers' attention.
 Knock on neighbors' doors and give them personal invitations to the open house.

-Go big on signage.
 When you think you've put out enough signs, put out more.
 If there's a busy intersection nearby, put multiple signs there.
 Signs branded with your brokerage name and logo add credibility to the event.

-Be prepared.
 Take a bin to every open house filled with essentials for last-minute cleaning or repairs: paper towels, all-surface cleaner, adhesive remover, trash bags, wet wipes, scissors and a small tool kit.

-Get there early.
 Arrive at least an hour prior to start time.
 Open blinds, turn on lights, tuck away items the owner left out and wipe down counters.

-Capture information.
 Gather contact information — full name, address, phone, and email — for every person who enters the open house.
 If attendees balk, explain you owe it to the seller not to let anyone in unless they sign in and encourage their agent to make an appointment for a private showing.

-Follow up.
+Even if open house attendees take your card, don't expect them to reach out first.
 Use the contact information you gathered to follow up via email, text or a short video clip.
 No hard sell.
 Simply thank them for attending and take the first steps toward building a relationship.